Anthony DeBarros

 I was born into a Portuguese-Italian family just north of New York City and found a love for books, music, and writing early in life.
 Only later did I find an aptitude for computing and working with data.
 I’m glad I did—writing code, counting things, and telling stories about what turned up has become both a career and a lot of fun.

-For more than two decades, I’ve been a “data journalist,” combing through spreadsheets, building databases, scraping websites and sorting numbers to find news in data.
-For the past five years, I’ve worked at The Wall Street Journal, where I work with reporters covering world trade, the economy, demographics, and money in politics.
+For more than two decades, I’ve been a “data journalist,” combing through spreadsheets, building data pipelines, scraping websites and sorting numbers to find news in data.
+For the past five years, I’ve worked at The Wall Street Journal, where I work with reporters covering elections, money in politics, the economy and demographics.

 My book, Practical SQL: A Beginner’s Guide to Storytelling with Data, teaches basic-to-advanced SQL plus data analysis techniques I’ve learned—sometimes the hard way.
 Thanks to my publisher, No Starch Press, we’re on a second edition with translations in Korean, traditional Chinese and Polish.